H3K4me1

 H3K4me1 is an epigenetic modification to the DNA packaging protein Histone H3.
 It is a mark that indicates the mono-methylation at the 4th lysine residue of the histone H3 protein and often associated with gene enhancers.

 Nomenclature

 H3K4me1 indicates monomethylation of lysine 4 on histone H3 protein subunit:

 Lysine methylation

 This diagram shows the progressive methylation of a lysine residue.
-The mono-methylation denotes the methylation present in H3K4me1.
+The mono-methylation (second from left) denotes the methylation present in H3K4me1.

 Understanding histone modifications

 The genomic DNA of eukaryotic cells is wrapped around special protein molecules known as histones.
 The complexes formed by the looping of the DNA are known as chromatin.
 The basic structural unit of chromatin is the nucleosome: this consists of the core octamer of histones (H2A, H2B, H3 and H4) as well as a linker histone and about 180 base pairs of DNA.
 These core histones are rich in lysine and arginine residues.
 The carboxyl (C) terminal end of these histones contribute to histone-histone interactions, as well as histone-DNA interactions.
 The amino (N) terminal charged tails are the site of the post-translational modifications, such as the one seen in H3K4me1.